 I spent most of my formative years as a faux musician playing air drums.
 I can keep a relatable beat, ape some decent fills and cymbal crashes, and my open high hat move for Led Zeppelin’s ‘D’yer Maker’ is still being talked about decades after it’s first appearance.
 I’ll dabble in air horns; with suitable hand placement and cheeks fully puffed, saxophone and trumpet can be imitated fairly readily, though I find the altogether rare air trombone more satisfying for the opportunity to vigorously extend one shuddering arm.
 But for the most recent period of my ersatz musicianship I’ve been all about the (air) bass.

 You look around at an average concert and you won’t see a lot of air bassing.
 Much like the real thing, it’s a subtler skill.
 I’ll tell you this from experience, though: you make genuine eye contact simulating a bogus bass with the always-underappreciated bass player, you’re going to get a nod of acknowledgement.
-Playing the low frequencies has a low frequency of getting play.
+Playing the low frequencies has a low frequency of getting any play.
 So yeah, they’ll notice.
 Long ago my friend Skemmit popularized his now-legendary “high bass” motif – the imagined instrument tucked incongruously under one’s chin forcing an akimbo arm positioning no actual bassist could possibly utilize.
 I’ve emulated it for years, modifying it only slightly to a somewhat more recognizable placement while seeking to maintain the exaggeratedly ridiculous plucking figures and ever-present head-bobbing smirk.
-It’s proven to be a real crowd pleaser, assuming people can distinguish what the hell you’re doing.
+It’s proven to be a real crowd pleaser, assuming people can even distinguish what the hell you’re doing.